 The best lesson we can learn from James Beard winner Kenji Lôpez-Alt may not be about food.

-Updated: Oct 26, 2023
+- Oct 25, 2023

 J. Kenji López-Alt’s cooking show is my favorite youtube channel right now.
+(At the time I first published this piece on the 26th of October, 2023)

 Whether I’m conscious of it or not,